graphql-python/graphql-core/README.md

 Some restrictions (mostly in line with the design goals):

-* requires Python >= 3.6
+* requires Python 3.6 or 3.7
-* does not support a few deprecated methods and options of GraphQL.js
+* does not support some already deprecated methods and options of GraphQL.js
 * supports asynchronous operations only via async.io
-* does not support additional executors and middleware like GraphQL-core
+* does not support additional executors and middleware like GraphQL-core (we are considering adding middleware later though)
 * the benchmarks have not yet been ported to Python